KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 export PATH KUBECONFIG
 ```

-**Note:**
+**Notes:**
-The `admin.conf` file (`/etc/kubernetes/admin.conf` on master node, copied as `/home/student/.kube/config`) gives the user superuser privileges over the cluster.
+* The `admin.conf` file (`/etc/kubernetes/admin.conf` on master node, copied as `/home/student/.kube/config`) gives the user superuser privileges over the cluster.
 This file should be used very carefully.
 For normal users, it’s recommended to generate an unique credential, to which you whitelist privileges.
 You can do this with the `kubeadm alpha phase kubeconfig user --client-name <client-name>` command.
 This command will print out a KubeConfig file to STDOUT which you should save to a file and distribute to your user.
 After that, whitelist privileges by using `kubectl create (cluster)rolebinding`.

+### About Azure cli:
+The Azure cli command does not understand the possibility of KUBECONFIG variable set to multiple paths of multiple config files.
+So the `az aks get-credentials` command creates a new file on your computer, with a silly name: `/home/kamran/.kube/config:/home/kamran/.kube/kubeadm-cluster.conf` , and adds it's cluster credentials in that.
+You have to watch out for that.

+To avoid this problem from happening, first set your KUBECONFIG variable, to just one file, such as `/home/kamran/.kube/config` .
+Then, run the `az aks get-credentials` command, which will add the credentials of your AKS cluster credentials in that file.
+Then you change it back to what it was, such as `/home/kamran/.kube/config:/home/kamran/.kube/kubeadm-cluster.conf`.